Do you recall the last time you felt alive and joyful? What is joy in life for you?

 So back to where you are right now…Do you feel neutral and on auto-pilot most of the time and want to connect back to your joy?

-The benefits of coaching is that you put yourself in a situation where you open up to the opportunity to shift your energy and life to what you want it to be.
+The benefit of coaching is that you put yourself in a situation where you open up to the opportunity to shift your energy and life to what you want it to be.

 Here are my best tips to access your joy:

-Imagine the opportunity to access your life in feeling of joy connecting to your inner happiness and calm, and stay that way.
+Imagine the opportunity to access the feeling of joy connecting to your inner happiness and calm, and stay that way.
+Every day.

 When was the last time you felt joyful and full of life?
 How can you bring that feeling into action today?